 London landmarks and tourist attractions that begin with the Letter O

-At the heart of the West End of London and running East to West from Oxford Circus is Europe’s busiest shopping street with over half a million visitors every single day.
-Originally a Roman Road, in the Middle Ages it was known as Tyburn Way after the stream that runs beneath.
-It was named Oxford Street in the 18th-century being named after the Earl of Oxford who owned the land upon which it was developed.
-From that time forward it has been famed as a centre of shopping and today you can find such famous stores as John Lewis (founded in 1864), and Selfridges which was found in 1909 by the Chicago entrepreneur Gordon H Selfridge and which proudly boasts to have sold the first television set anywhere in the world.
+At the heart of the West End of London and running East to West from Oxford Circus is Europe’s busiest shopping street, with over half a million visitors every single day.
+Originally a Roman Road, in the Middle Ages, it was known as Tyburn Way after the stream that runs beneath.
+It was named Oxford Street in the 18th century, being named after the Earl of Oxford, who owned the land upon which it was developed.
+From that time forward, it has been famed as a centre of shopping, and today you can find such famous stores as John Lewis (founded in 1864), and Selfridges, which was founded in 1909 by the Chicago entrepreneur Gordon H Selfridge and which proudly boasts of having sold the first television set anywhere in the world.

 The Oval Cricket Ground

-In 1882 the England cricket team were humiliatingly beaten by an Australia side within 2 days of a scheduled 5 day match.
+In 1882 the England cricket team were humiliatingly beaten by an Australian side within two days of a scheduled 5-day match.
 A mock obituary was published lamenting the death of English cricket and stating that the remains would be cremated and ‘the Ashes returned to Australia’.
-From that time forward the sporting rivalry between England and Australia has always been known as a contest to win back the Ashes.
+From that time forward, the sporting rivalry between England and Australia has always been known as a contest to win back the Ashes.
 Catch a game here in the summer months, or take a tour around the ground throughout the year.

 The Old Bailey